cloudevents/spec/use-cases.md

 ### Increasing Portability of Functions-as-a-Service

-Functions-as-a-Service (also known as serverless computing) is one of the fastest growing trends in IT and it is entirely event-driven.
+Functions-as-a-Service (also known as serverless computing) is one of the fastest growing trends in IT and it is largely event-driven.
 However, a primary concern of FaaS is vendor lock-in.
 This lock-in is partially caused by differences in function APIs and signatures across providers, but the lock-in is also caused by differences in the format of event data received within functions.

-OpenEvents' common way of describing event data increase the portability of Functions-as-a-Service.
+OpenEvents' common way of describing event data increases the portability of Functions-as-a-Service.

 ### Improving Development & Testing of Event-Driven/Serverless Architectures